Ganoosh/Bonfire/README.md

 ## More Info
 - If you are interested in contacting me, please check my GitHub profile, it has multiple ways to contact me.
+- This is licensed under MIT, please read "LICENSE" for more information.
+- If you like what you see, feel free to star this page!
+I greatly appreciate it.